Neutron star cooling in modified gravity theories: Introduction

 \section{Introduction}

 The recent observations of gravitational waves from binary system \cite{Abbott:2016blz} play an important role in astrophysics and cosmology for testing the relativistic nature of gravity.
 One of the most significant results of LIGO and VIRGO is the detection of gravitational wave event (GW170817) from a neutron star (NS) binary and its electromagnetic counterpart (GRB170817A) \cite{TheLIGOScientific:2017qsa}, which provides a stringent constraint on the propagation speed of the gravitational waves \cite{Monitor:2017mdv}.
-This observation enables us to exclude a large theoretical space of gravitational theories beyond general relativity \cite{Lombriser:2015sxa,Lombriser:2016yzn,Ezquiaga:2017ekz,Creminelli:2017sry,Baker:2017hug,Sakstein:2017xjx}.
+This observation enables us to exclude a large theoretical space of gravitational theories beyond general relativity, which could be responsible for explaining the accelerated expansion of the universe \cite{Lombriser:2015sxa,Lombriser:2016yzn,Ezquiaga:2017ekz,Creminelli:2017sry,Baker:2017hug,Sakstein:2017xjx}.
 Among a vast class of models proposed so far, the remaining scalar-tensor theories in the Horndeski theory \cite{Horndeski:1974wa} after imposing this constraint consist of a non-minimal coupling to gravity with the kinetic gravity braiding (K-essence plus cubic galileon) \cite{Deffayet:2010qz}, including $f(R)$ theories \cite{Carroll:2003wy,Hu:2007nk,Starobinsky:2007hu}.
 In such theories, the modification of gravity can be significant at cosmological scales in general, and hence observations such as type Ia supernovae \cite{Riess:1998cb,Perlmutter:1998np}, cosmic microwave background \cite{Ade:2015xua}, large scale structures \cite{Gil-Marin:2014sta,More:2014uva,KY2010} and clusters of galaxies \cite{terukina1,terukina2} are able to pin down parameter space in modified gravity theories.
 In addition, the solar-system experiments allow us to test gravity at short distances even for extremely small deviations from general relativity, and it is therefore possible to put a stringent constraint on a certain class of modified gravity theories \cite{Will:2014kxa}.
 During the last few decades, these tests are well-formulated in a various context of observations for modified gravity theories, and the future observations are expected to improve these observational constraints (See for review e.g., \cite{Koyama:2015vza}).
-These cosmological observations and solar-system experiments can, however, test gravity only at low energy scales; therefore, testing strong gravity regime could provide extra information of modified gravity theories, and non-trivial effects from relativistic objects, especially NSs, should be extremely important in future observations.
+These cosmological observations and solar-system experiments can, however, test gravity only at low energy scales; therefore, testing strong gravity regime could provide extra information of modified gravity theories, and non-trivial effects from relativistic objects, especially NSs, should be extremely important in future observations, and such tests in strong gravity environments could be a powerful tool for measuring deviation from general relativity.